Mike Klinkenborg

 Mike Klinkenborg, born January 19, 1985, was a starting middle linebacker for the University of Iowa Hawkeyes football team.
 Born and raised in a farm near Rock Rapids, Iowa, Klinkenborg is an elementary education major at Iowa and has 145 career tackles.
 His 129 tackles in 2006 were second-best in the Big Ten.

 Klinkenborg is widely known for his performance in Iowa's 2006 game against Iowa State.
 Just six days before the annual rivalry game, Klinkenborg's father Myron died of a heart attack.
 Instead of sitting out the game, Klinkenborg played and recorded eight tackles.
 A day later, he was named Walter Camp Defensive Player of the Week.

-Klinkenborg was married to his high school sweetheart Whitney Bruns on June 6, 2008.

 Collegiate career

 After redshirting in 2003, Klinkenborg played in six games in 2004.
 He recorded 4 solo tackles and one assisted tackle in games against Iowa State and Michigan State.
 The next year, Klinkenborg remained behind linebackers Chad Greenway and Abdul Hodge on the depth chart.
 Playing in limited time once again, Klinkenborg recorded 7 solo tackles and 4 assisted tackles in the season.